learn-co-curriculum/dsc-introduction-to-apis/README.md

 ### An Example

 Pokemon Go has been one of the most popular smartphone games, which requires a large ecosystem with complete information of routes and roads across the globe.
 Developers of the Pokemon could not have possibly coded such a complete world map.
 Instead, they used Google maps API and built their app on top of it.
-Following image shows the complete architecture that allows players of pokemon go to play a game which in turns responds by making geographical information related API calls to google maps.
+The following image shows the complete architecture that allows players of pokemon go to play a game which, in turn, responds by making geographical information related API calls to google maps.
 <img src="images/new_api4.png" width="750">

 ### What is an API made of ?

-APIs are very common in tech world, which means that are many, many different kinds that you're going to run into.
+APIs are very common in the tech world, which means that are many, many different kinds that you're going to run into.
 While each API you work with will be unique in some way, there are some common traits you can expect to see overall.
 An API has three main components as listed below:

 * **Access Permissions:** Is the user allowed to ask for data or services?
 * **Request:** The service being asked for (e.g., if I give you current location using GPS, tell me the map around that place - as we see in Pokemon Go).
 A Request has two main parts: